aroberts1228/ebdbackup/content/blog/interview-life-church-texas.md

 **(EBD) Even though it has not been long since you initiated the rebrand, what has been the effect on your church**

-Our rebrand has completely changed our church culture!
+**JM** Our rebrand has completely changed our church culture!
 It unified each department.
 We no longer have ministries competing against each other, but working together for the same purpose.

 When we rebranded we also completely overhauled our website.
 Almost every guest we’ve had this year (150 first time guests through June of 2017) had come as a result of our website, facebook page or seeing one of our members in a church shirt (shout out to kickprint!).
 People know who we are now!

-How important is it for a church to have quality branding?
+**(EBD) How important do you think it is for a church to have quality branding?**

-I believe it’s VERY important!
+**JM** I believe it’s VERY important!
 Quality branding tells the story for you!
 When people see our signage, our merchandise, our logo, our facebook page or our website; the brand speaks for itself!

 The importance of a quality brand cannot be overstated.

 Every church has an image.
 An image is your reputation in the community, your belief systems and the impression that the community has of your church.
 Every church also has an identity they WANT the community to see.
 Branding bring these two together.
 There’s no better way to control perception than a quality brand.

-What are your future plans to keep up the momentum of the new changes?
+**(EBD) What are your future plans to keep up the momentum of the new changes?**

-Currently we are looking to redesign our website again, make it simpler and easier to navigate.
+**JM** Currently we are looking to redesign our website again, make it simpler and easier to navigate.
 We launched a merch shop online, but we are looking to make these items available in our church.
 We are looking at possibly moving to a larger location soon, and if so we have an entire gameplan of new graphics, signage, banners, backdrops and even flag banners by the road to draw attention to our new facility.
 The momentum keeps growing, and there are always new and creative ways to get your brand recognized in your community.

-What would you say to a new church starting out, or an established church looking to change things up?
+**(EBD) What would you say to a new church starting out, or an established church looking to change things up?**

-I would say to the established church,
-“Prayerfully consider the identity that your church exudes to the community”.
+**JM** I would say to the established church, “Prayerfully consider the identity that your church exudes to the community”.
 Ask yourself, “Is this a legitimate representation of who we are?”
 “Does our church name allow the community we are in to understand who we are clearly?”
 “Does our current logo, graphics, signage, etc… reflect who we are today?”

 To the startup church I would say,
 “Prayerfully seek God and ask Him how this new church can positively affect this community.”
 “Get a vision for what you feel God wants to do in this new church, and through this new church.”
 “Develop a mission that will enable you to fulfil the vision God has given you.”